BarryHoward/armchair-football/2020/Weekly-Updates/Week7.md

 > Rule of Acquisition 211: Employees are the rungs on the ladder of success.
 Don't hesitate to step on them.

 Another year, another season of Anthony over-performing.
 10th in points scored and 3rd in the standings, Anthony has found a way to squeak by some absolutely piddling opponents in an attempt to pretend to contend.
-The really frustrating thing is that despite not having a great team, his schedule is quite favorable, so he's almost a shoe in for the playoffs.
+The really frustrating thing is that despite not having a great team, his schedule is quite favorable, so he's almost a shoo-in for the playoffs.
 He may not be making good decisions (You have an open IR spot, friend), but somehow he's still in a good position.
 Again, just like the actual Eagles.
 At this point, it's as if he's in this league just to annoy me.

 ### 7 - Haters Gonna Hate